logzio/data-viz/docs/sources/administration/cli.md

 `--configOverrides` is a command line argument that acts like an environmental variable override.

-For example, you can use it to redirect logging to another file (maybe to log plugin installations in Grafana Cloud) or when resetting the admin password and you have non-default values for some important configuration value (like where the database is located).
+For example, you can use it to redirect logging to another file (maybe to log plugin installations in Grafana Cloud) or when resetting the admin password and you have non-default values for some important config value (like where the database is located).

 **Example:**
 ```bash